chris-washington/vue-form/docs/guides/examples.md

 ## Example code

 The example above consists of 3 files that contain a custom validator, validations file, and a vue component to house the form.
-The hope is that this example will cover most use cases for how to use the vue form package well.
+The hope is that this example will cover most use cases for how to use the VRx Form package well.

 ### Custom Validator